bradp/pears/README.md

   <em>once version 1 is ready, that dog will be a screenshot of a sample site.
 But for now enjoy that fancy pup.</em>
 </p>

-:warning: Currently, Pears is in a **very very early** state of development.
-Things will break and change.
-All contributions are welcome to get to a stable release.
+:warning: Currently, Pears is in an **early** state of development.
+Things may break & change.

 ## 🏆 Goals